It’s the most wonderful time of the year again!

 Meat production is a large contributor to climate change and deforestation.

-So try to swap at least some of your meat-based meals with more plant-based ones.
+So try to swap some of your meat-based meals for more plant-based ones.

-Meat is also very expensive, you will save a lot of money in the process!
+Meat is also very expensive, so you will save a lot of money in the process!